-- (3) Reflects the (i) increase in the number of shares which would be sufficient to replace the capital in excess of earnings being withdrawn from the anticipated reorganization transaction and (ii) the vesting of restricted stock awards upon the initial public offering.
-The pro forma adjustment to basic and diluted weighted average shares outstanding both for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 is 4.02 million shares. - (4) These data exclude our two outlet stores as of July 31, 2010. - (5) Comparable-store sales are the net revenues of our stores that have been open at least 12 full fiscal months as of the end of the period.
+- (1) In January 2008, we changed our fiscal year end from December 31 to the Saturday closest to January 31.
+In connection with our fiscal year end change, fiscal year 2009 included activity for greater than 52 weeks.
+This was a one-time occurrence and did not have a material effect on our results of operations. - (2) Reflects combined federal and state income taxes on a pro forma basis, as if we had been taxed as a "C" Corporation, using an effective tax rate of approximately 40%. - (3) Reflects the increase in the number of shares which would be sufficient to replace the capital in excess of earnings being withdrawn from the anticipated reorganization transaction.
+The pro forma adjustment to basic and diluted weighted average shares outstanding for the fiscal year ended January 30, 2010 and for the six months ended July 31, 2010 is and respectively. - (4) These data exclude our two outlet stores as of July 31, 2010. - (5) Comparable-store sales are the net revenues of our stores that have been open at least 12 full fiscal months as of the end of the period.
 Increase or decrease is reported as a percentage of the comparable-store sales for the same period in the prior fiscal year.
 Remodeled stores are included in comparable-store sales unless the store was closed for a portion of the current or comparable prior period or the remodel resulted in a significant change in square footage. - (6) Dollars not in thousands.
-Average net revenues per gross square foot is calculated by dividing total net revenues for our stores that have been open at least 12 full fiscal months as of the end of the period by total gross square footage for those stores. - (7) This column gives effect to the reorganization transaction as described under "Description of Capital Stock-Reorganization Transaction," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to approximately \$100,000, (ii) borrowings of \$62,034 under our amended and restated credit facility to repay our existing shorlowers \$56,000 of the \$100,000 undistributed taxable earnings notes; borrowings of \$5,033 to repay the current portion of our existing long-term debt; and borrowings of \$1,001 to pay debt issuance costs, (iii) an increase in net deferred tax assets of \$7,170 assuming our "S" Corporation status terminated on July 31, 2010, and (iv) the vesting of 1.086 million restricted stock awards, which increases additional paid-in capital by \$15,700. - (8) This column gives effect to (i) the sale by us of 3,333,334 shares of our common stock in this offering assuming an initial public offering price of \$15.00 per share, the midpoint of the filing range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."
+Average net revenues per gross square foot is calculated by dividing total net revenues for our stores that have been open at least 12 full fiscal months as of the end of the period by total gross square footage for those stores. - (7) This column gives effect to the reorganization transaction and stock split as described under "Description of Capital Stock-Reorganization Transaction and Stock Split," including (i) our issuance of the undistributed taxable earnings notes to our existing shareholders in the aggregate principal amount equal to 100% of our undistributed taxable income from the date of our formation through July 31, 2010 as a final distribution resulting from the termination of our "S" Corporation status, equal to \$, and (ii) a change in net deferred tax liabilities of approximately \$ assuming our "S" Corporation status terminated on July 31, 2010. - (8) This column gives effect to (i) the sale by us of shares of our common stock in this offering assuming an initial public offering price of \$ per share, the mid-point of the filing range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the application of the estimated proceeds from this offering as described under "Use of Proceeds."